kauffecup/react-native-web-hello-world/README.md

 implementation to the platform you're writing for.
 The second is that React Native and React are ultimately... different and the code wouldn't be reusable without some crazy aliases.

+## Entry Points

+The entry point for the iOS app is `index.ios.js`, for android is `index.android.js`, and for the web app is `app/web/index.js`.

 ## Configured Scripts